Extra 20% off gifts under £250 today! Use code TRICK20 - T&Cs apply

 What Can I Expect

 Glass lessons in Buckinghamshire!
-These half and full day introductory courses take place in a spacious glass making studio in Aylesbury and give you a rare insight into the different methods used to create glass artefacts, such as paperweights and vases.
+These half and full day introductory courses take place in a spacious glass making studio in Aylesbury and give you a rare insight into the different methods used to create glass artefacts, such as paperweights, tumblers and vases.

 One of the most exhilarating parts of glassmaking is gathering glass from the crucible.
 The intense heat (around 1100 degrees Celsius!) and brightness will amaze you.
 Initially, when you collect the molten liquid, your paperweight will resemble a colourless blob, but not for long…